zibu9/zibu9/README.md

-# Welcome to my Github Profile!
+# Hey i'm Junior Kabuya Welcome to my Github Profile!

 ## Education
 - Bachelor's degree in Computer Science from the University of Kinshasa.